allenday/tap-rhythm-strudel/README.md

-# Tap Rhythm - Strudel Pattern Generator
+# Free BPM Tap Tool & Strudel Rhythm Generator

-A web-based tool for recording rhythmic patterns and generating Strudel-style sequence notation.
-Perfect for DJs and electronic music producers working in dim lighting environments.
+A free online BPM detector and rhythm generator that converts tapped beats into Strudel pattern sequences.
+Perfect for DJs, electronic music producers, and beat makers working in any environment.

 ## Features